-GP10: Comprehensive Individual proposals must conform to a comprehensive scheme for the Development whole site or area in order to make the most effective and efficient use of land.
-GP11: Affordable Developments which result in a net increase of 20 or more Housing dwellings are required to provide a proportion of the developable land for affordable housing.
+GP10: Comprehensive Development Individual proposals must conform to a comprehensive scheme for the whole site or area in order to make the most effective and efficient use of land.
+GP11: Affordable Housing Developments which result in a net increase of 20 or more dwellings are required to provide a proportion of the developable land for affordable housing.
 This site as a whole will be within the affordable housing requirement band relating to sites providing 30 dwellings or more.
 The exact percentage area of land for affordable housing will be determined at the point of decision on any planning application relating to this site.
-The most up to date Housing Needs Survey or Housing Market The most up-to-date Housing Needs Survey or Housing Market Survey, as well as the Housing Waiting Lists (available from the States of Guernsey Housing) will be used to determine the type and 1 GP12: Protection of tenure of affordable units required.
-It is important that there is no overall loss to the existing housing stock either through redevelopment or change of use.
-Housing Stock Redevelopment schemes that affect existing housing will be required to incorporate proposals to maintain the number of housing units on the site.
-GP18: Public Realm Any proposal should consider the relationship between the developand Public Art ment and the public realm and should enhance where possible.
-The allu Public Art inclusion of public art as an integral part of a development or as a standalone feature will be encouraged.
-IP1: Renewable Energy Proposals for renewable energy installations (and ancillary and associ- Production ated development) will be supported where they can be satisfactorily Froduction incorporated into the built form of the proposed development.
-IP6: Transport Development proposals that encourage a range of travel options to Infrastructure and and within the Main Centres and the Main Centre Outer Areas will be Support Facilities supported, where they are compatible with other relevant policies of the Island Development Plan.
+The most up-to-date Housing Needs Survey or Housing Market Survey, as well as the Housing Waiting Lists (available from the States of Guernsey Housing) will be used to determine the type and tenure of affordable units required.
+GP12: Protection of Housing Stock It is important that there is no overall loss to the existing housing stock either through redevelopment or change of use.
+Redevelopment schemes that affect existing housing will be required to incorporate proposals to maintain the number of housing units on the site.
+GP18: Public Realm and Public Art Any proposal should consider the relationship between the development and the public realm and should enhance where possible.
+The inclusion of public art as an integral part of a development or as a standalone feature will be encouraged.
+IP1: Renewable Energy Production Proposals for renewable energy installations (and ancillary and associated development) will be supported where they can be satisfactorily incorporated into the built form of the proposed development.
+IP6: Transport Infrastructure and Support Facilities Development proposals that encourage a range of travel options to and within the Main Centres and the Main Centre Outer Areas will be supported, where they are compatible with other relevant policies of the Island Development Plan.